-Babies achieve various developmental milestones during the first year of life.
+Babies achieve various developmental milestonesiXStages of a baby’s development in which they attain vital life skills as they grow. during the first year of life.
 However, since sitting upright is one of the most noticeable physical developmental milestones in babies, many parents may wonder, “when does a baby sit up?”

 Although most babies can sit with support in early infancy, sitting upright without support requires significant skill development.
 It may also indicate that your baby is stepping toward achieving other milestones.